Bsakwa/AirBnB_clone/README.md

 This Group Project is part of our portfolio project at ALX x Holberton.
 The first part of the project required us to create a command interpreter that will manage our AirBnB objects.

-Our command Interpreter should be able to perform the following operations
+Our command Interpreter should be able to perform the following operations:

 	* Create a new Object(ex: a new User or a New Place)
 	* Retrieve an object from a file, database etc
 	* Do operations on objects